-MPPR 502/5002: Research Methods for PR

-MPPR 508/5001: Public Relations Writing
+MPPR 502/5002: Research Methods for PR MPPR 505/5003: Elements of Communications Planning MPPR 508/5001: Public Relations Writing

-For a current list of electives, visit the Course Schedule page.
+For a current list of electives visit the Course Schedule page on the SCS website.

-- The MPS in Public Relations and Corporate Communications is comprised of 30 credits (10 courses). - Students must maintain a minimum cumulative GPA of 3.000 (solid "B") to remain in good academic standing and to be eligible for graduation. - Students must complete Ethics and Capstone (core courses) with a grade of "B" or better to be eligible for graduation. - The MPS degree must be completed within five years.
+- The MPS in Public Relations and Corporate Communications consists of 30 credits (10 courses). - Students must maintain a minimum cumulative GPA of 3.000 (solid "B") to remain in good academic standing and to be eligible for graduation. - Students must complete Ethics and Capstone (core courses) with a grade of "B" or better to be eligible for graduation. - The MPS degree must be completed within five years.